 Recall that each continuous codimension one compact foliation on a compact manifold is $R$-closed.
 Hence the following corollary is a generalization of a fact that the leaf (class) space of a continuous codimension one compact foliation of a compact manifold is a closed interval or a circle.

-\begin{corollary} Let $\mathcal{F}$ be an $R$-closed foliation on a compact manifold $M$.
-If there is a compact $\hat{\mathcal{F}}$-saturated subset $C$ whose codimension is more than one such that all leaf closures of $\mathcal{F}$ in $M - C$ are codimension one closed connected submanifolds, then $M/\hat{\mathcal{F}}$ is either a closed interval or a circle. \end{corollary}
+\begin{corollary} Let $\mathcal{F}$ be an $R$-closed foliation on a compact connected manifold $M$.
+If there is a compact $\hat{\mathcal{F}}$-invariant subset $C$ whose codimension is more than one such that all leaf closures of $\mathcal{F}$ in $M - C$ are codimension one connected submanifolds without boundaries, then $M/\hat{\mathcal{F}}$ is either a closed interval or a circle. \end{corollary}